gemini-testing/gemini/doc/config.md

   a limit of a number of browser that can be run once at a time.
 Use this option to limit the number of browsers that `gemini` will try to run in parallel.

+* `workers` — by default, `gemini` will run as many parallel workers as cores available, this option allows you to limit it.

 * `diffColor` — specifies color which will be used to highlight differences between images.
 Specified in hexadecimal RGB (`#RRGGBB`).
 Magenta by default